meta

 Other metadata names may be registered in the WHATWG Wiki MetaExtensions page.

-When the http-equiv attribute is specified on a meta element, the element is a pragma directive.
+When the http-equiv attribute is specified on a meta element, the element is a pragma directive.- content-language

 Sets the pragma-set default language.